Comforting Other Parents

 I got a call from a lady who wanted more information about sickle cell disease after she saw my children's book in the news.
 She was very enthusiastic and even wanted to write a nice article about my daughter.
 "Waw that’s amazing!”
 I thought when I heard her enthusiastic proposal.
 We worked on the content for about a month, and she proudly sent me screenshots of the group of kids she shared it with.
 Full of enthusiasm I started reading the conversations until I suddenly had the feeling that someone stabbed me very deeply with a knife.

 There was a video of my daughter, where she spoke very proudly and confidently about her condition.
 And so, this video was viewed in that lady's chat group and at one point that lady commented on those children: “This girl has sickle cell disease.
 Do you see her?
 Be thankful that you are healthy because it could always be worse!”.

 Shock and disregard

 I was in shock; I didn't know what I was reading!
 So, I read it again because I thought I had made a mistake.
 And then I read it again.
 And yes, I knew for sure: “This hurts!”

-I called that lady and indicated that I want to have all my daughter's content removed within 1 hour, because this is not the way we work on sickle cell awareness.
-She didn't understand, and I told her it's okay if she doesn't understand.
+I called that lady and indicated that I want to have all my daughter's content removed within 1 hour because this is not the way we work on sickle cell awareness.
+She didn't understand, and I told her it was okay if she doesn't understand.
 But I was so done with this.